infracost/docs/docs/integrations/terraform_cloud_enterprise.md

 If you are using Terraform Cloud, or Terraform workspaces, and you'd like to run Infracost locally on your dev machine, please follow the below instructions.

 #### With Terraform Cloud

-If you are a Terraform Cloud user, when running Infracost locally on your dev machine, you should **either**:
+When Terraform Cloud/Enterprise's [remote execution mode](https://www.terraform.io/cloud-docs/workspaces/settings#execution-mode) is used, Infracost will use the token in the Terraform CLI config file to automatically retrieve the variables.
+If that does not satisfy your use-case, you can **either**:
-1. Set the `INFRACOST_TERRAFORM_CLOUD_TOKEN` environment variable to a [Team API Token or User API Token](https://www.terraform.io/docs/cloud/users-teams-organizations/api-tokens.html).
-This environment variable can also be set in the [config file](/docs/features/config_file).
+1. Set the `INFRACOST_TERRAFORM_CLOUD_TOKEN` environment variable to a [Team API Token or User API Token](https://www.terraform.io/docs/cloud/users-teams-organizations/api-tokens.html). `INFRACOST_TERRAFORM_CLOUD_HOST` can also be set for Terraform Enterprise users (e.g. to avoid using app.terraform.io).
+These environment variables can also be set in the [config file](/docs/features/config_file).
-2. Set the Terraform environment variable [`TF_CLI_CONFIG_FILE`](https://www.terraform.io/docs/commands/environment-variables.html#tf_cli_config_file) to the absolute path of your Terraform CLI config file.
+2. Set the [`TF_CLI_CONFIG_FILE`](https://www.terraform.io/docs/commands/environment-variables.html#tf_cli_config_file) to the absolute path of your Terraform CLI config file.

 #### With Terraform workspaces